Gunman kills 19 children in Texas school rampage

 Hours after the attack, families were still awaiting word on their children.

-Outside the town civic center, where families waited, the silence was broken repeatedly by screams and wailing.
+Outside the town civic center, where families were told to await news about their loved ones, the silence was broken repeatedly by screams and wailing.
 “No!
 Please, no!” one man yelled as he embraced another man.

 “My heart is broken today,” said Hal Harrell, the school district superintendent.
 “We’re a small community, and we’re going to need your prayers to get through this.”

-Adolfo Cruz, a 69-year-old air conditioning repairman, was still outside the school as the sun set, seeking word on his 10-year-old great-granddaughter, Eliajha Cruz Torres.
+Adolfo Cruz, a 69-year-old air conditioning repairman, was still outside the school as the sun set, seeking word on his 10-year-old great-granddaughter, Elijah Cruz Torres.

-He drove to the scene after receiving a terrifying call from his daughter shortly following the first reports of the shooting.
+He drove to the scene after receiving a terrifying call from his daughter shortly after the first reports of the shooting.
 He said other relatives were at the hospital and the civic center.

 Waiting, he said, was the heaviest moment of his life.